Bricklaying and Masonry in Montreal

 Work Specs: including types and amount of materials needed per careful measurement of the area to be worked and all calculations for brick and mortar.

-Start date and estimate completion date: The start date should be clear and non-negotiable.
+Start date and estimated completion date: The start date should be clear and non-negotiable.
 The completion date will be variable depending on pre-work/preparation of surfaces, unexpected structural issues, and post-work cleanup.

 Make sure that any guarantees and warranties are clearly defined and legally enforceable.